KannonZenetism/zenetism-field-physics/structural-physics/SP04-orientation-field-dynamics.md

 Therefore, the space of admissible configurations for entropic motion is broader than for centropic motion.
 This asymmetry does not imply a greater number of entropic universes, but a **greater degree of internal configurational freedom** within entropic trajectories.

-**Meta-cosmic pairing remains invariant:** for every centropic universe, a contra-entropic universe exists.
+**Meta-cosmic pairing remains invariant:** for every centropic universe, a contra-entropic universe is structurally entailed.

 However, within each paired system, the centropic trajectory occupies a narrow, high-constraint manifold, while the entropic trajectory occupies a broad, low-constraint manifold.